Click here to download as a PDF

-No. Regardless of the living arrangements, any patient 18 or over is considered the basis for his/her own “family.”
-Only count his/her spouse, if there is one, and any of his/her natural or adopted children.
+No. Regardless of the living arrangements, any patient 18 years or over is considered the basis for his/her own “family.”
+Only count his/her spouse, if applicable, and any of his/her natural or adopted children.

-Keep in mind, that in most cases these new families will now be eligible for Ohio Medicaid and OHA encourages hospitals to assist with these applications.
-However, if for any reason a low-income mother and/or baby are not eligible for Ohio Medicaid, then the hospital may consider both mother and baby to be part of each other’s “family” when considering a free care application.
-(07/01/14)
+Keep in mind, that in most cases these new families will be eligible for Ohio Medicaid and OHA encourages hospitals to assist with these applications.
+However, if for any reason a low-income mother and/or baby are not eligible for Ohio Medicaid, then the hospital should consider both mother and baby to be part of each other’s “family” when considering a free care application.
+(07/01/15)

 5.1 How long must a patient have lived in Ohio to qualify for free care?